 DON'T MISS OUT:

-...or on the far north in Pantera bay.
+You can also opt and sail the northern route where you can visit well-protcted Pantera cove.
 Take a stroll through the pine aromatic forest and visit the highest lighthouse on Adriatic.
-This stunning scenery will make you want to stay for one more day.
+This stunning scenery will make you want to stay here and extra day.

 DON'T MISS OUT:

-Kornati national park is one of the pristine wonders in Croatia and one of the most idyllic Adriatic destinations.
-To visit Kornati, take you time to explore and hire a sailboat charter from Zadar.
-Cruising through the park between unique yellow-coned hill tops feels like you are sailing on another planet.
+Kornati national park truly is a natural wonder of Croatia and one of the most iconic Adriatic destinations.
+Best chance to discover this island chain is to rent sailboat in Zadar and experience the park from a comfort of a private yacht.
+Cruising through the park between unique yellow-coned hill tops feels like you are on another planet.

-So I suggest that you focus on 2 or 3 islands that you should explore.
-My suggestion is Smokvica in the south, the Village Vrulje in the middle and Levernaka with one of the most beautiful beaches in Croatia - Lojena.
+So I suggest that you focus on 2 or 3 islands .
+My suggestion is Smokvica in the south, the Village Vrulje in the middle and Levernaka bay with one of the most beautiful beaches in Croatia - Lojena.

-I recommend the overnight surrounded by a beautiful natural ambience in front of stone-made fishing "tavern" where you can taste a freshly caught fish and enjoy in a quiet romantic night under the million stars...
+Overnight surrounded by a beautiful natural ambience in front of stone-made fisherman's house, where you can taste freshly caught fish and enjoy in a relaxing peaceful ambience.

 I highly recommend to have a nice dinner in family-owned restaurant Piccolo (+385-22-643-688) on island Smokvica before entering the park.